microsoft/CsWinRT/docs/authoring.md

 ### Add the reference to your authored component
 **In Visual Studio** Under the Project node, right click on "References", click "Add Reference", then "Browse" and add the `.winmd` file generated in your authored component.

-For consumption by native components, you'll also need to add `Include` statements for your hosting `runtimeconfig.json` file and the consuming app's `exe.manifest` file.
-More information on these files can be found in the hosting docs.

 ### For native app (C++) consumption
 As part of the native (C++) support, the WinRT Hosting dlls (WinRT.Host and WinRT.Host.Shim) need to be in the same folder as the native executable.